 - No pets or bicycles are permitted in this building.
 Bike racks are located under the HSC on level 1. - No food or beverages may be brought into a classroom. - SMOKING is not permitted in the Health Sciences Center, or anywhere on the East Campus.

 Important!
 If at any time you change your address (either local or permanent), you can submit the change through the SOLAR System.
-Please advise your program secretary who will advise the Dean's Office and the Office of Student Services.
+In addition, advise your program.